Youth-Centered Environmental Shift Program

 -

-In Development (est. 2024–2026).
+(In beta-testing).
 Hot Spot Mapping is a data collection tool that identifies where on a school campus students feel safe or unsafe.
 This data is used to make changes to the physical school environment to make unsafe spaces (“hot spots”) safer.
+This new online tool will allow schools to collect feedback directly from their students to inform their actions to improve school safety.
+Email Nikki Van Wagner to learn more.